nus-cs3281/2024/students/ckcherry23/observations.md

 **react-awesome-loaders**

 I also tried contributing to [react-awesome-loaders](https://github.com/ashutosh1919/react-awesome-loaders), a React component library, in Dec 2023.
 Although the library had amazing loader designs, it used Node 12 and could not be utilized in modern projects using Next.js, which has a minimum Node requirement of Node 18.
 I successfully updated the node version in the project and used `ncu` or `npm-check-updates` to update old dependencies in [PR#24](https://github.com/ashutosh1919/react-awesome-loaders/pull/24).
-Unfortunately, the documentation site could not be updated to Node 18 as it was created with [smooth-doc](https://github.com/gregberge/smooth-doc), which was not compatible with Node 18.
+Unfortunately, the documentation site could not be updated as it was created with [smooth-doc](https://github.com/gregberge/smooth-doc), which was not compatible with Node 18.
 Considering that I needed to migrate the entire documentation site to a new framework, I put the PR on hold and it was not merged.

 **checkstyle**